Patient Service Specialist - PRN

 - May be assigned to or transferred to any clinic location, depending upon business need

 High School Diploma or GED required; Associate Degree preferred.
 Minimum of two (2) years of relevant experience; medical practice experience required; or equivalent combination of education and experience.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job responsibilities.

-While performing the duties of this job, the employee is occasionally required to stand; walk; sit for extended periods of time; use hands to finger, handle, or feel objects, tools or controls; reach with hands and arms; climb stairs; balance; stoop, kneel, bend, crouch or crawl; talk or hear; taste or smell.
+While performing the duties of this job, the employee stands most of the time and is occasionally required to walk; sit ; use hands to finger, handle, or feel objects, tools or controls; reach with hands and arms; climb stairs; balance; stoop, kneel, bend, crouch or crawl; talk or hear; taste or smell.
 The employee must occasionally lift and/or move up to 20 pounds.
 Repetitive motion of upper body required for extended use of computer.
 Requires vision correctable to 20/20 and hearing in the normal range for face-to-face and telephone contacts.